-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations OE-417 #10 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Cyber event that could potentially impact electric power system adequacy or reliability Entity that experiences the cyber event if it could impact the BES.
-6hr per OE-417.
-72hrs for final OE-417 OE-417 #11 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Loss of electric service to more than 50,000 customers for 1 hour or more Entity that loses the customers 6hr per OE-417.
-72hrs for final OE-417 OE-417 #12 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Fuel supply emergencies that could impact electric power system adequacy or reliability PJM will obtain this via Resource Limitations reported in PJM Markets Gateway 6hr per OE-417.
-72hrs for final OE-417
+PJM Operating Plan for EOP-004 (R1 an id R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or DOE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations Control Area Operators and/or Reliability Authorities DOE-417 #4 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Complete operational failure or shut-down of the transmission and/or distribution electrical system PJM will write and submit the report 1hr per DOE-417.
+72hrs for final DOE-417 DOE-417 #11 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Cyber event that could potentially impact electric power system adequacy or reliability Entity that experiences the cyber event if it could impact the BES.
+6hr per DOE-417.
+72hrs for final DOE-417 DOE-417 #12 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Loss of electric service to more than 50,000 customers for 1 hour or more Entity that loses the customers 6hr per DOE-417.
+72hrs for final DOE-417